 Ge.
 12 a, b.
 VERTEBRATE PALEONTOLOGY.
-10 units (2-6-2), second term; 8 units (1-6-1), third term.
+10 units (2-6-2), second and third terms.

 Prerequisite: Ge.
 1 b.

 Osteology, affinities, and history of the principal groups of fossil mammals and reptiles.
 History of vertebrate life with special reference to the region of western North America.